fastify/fastify-jwt/README.md

 ```

 ## Usage
 Register as a plugin.
-This will decorate your `fastify` instance with the standard [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) methods `decode`, `sign`, and `verify`; refer to their documentation to find how to use the utilities.
+This will decorate your `fastify` instance with the following methods: `decode`, `sign`, and `verify`; refer to their documentation to find how to use the utilities.
 It will also register `request.jwtVerify` and `reply.jwtSign`.
 You must pass a `secret` when registering the plugin.

 ```js
 const fastify = require('fastify')()